veyselaksin/ticket-purchase-api/README.md

-# TEK-BANK
+# Ticket Management System
 ## Description
-TEK-BANK is a Teknasyon project that is a simple bank account management case study.
+This project is a ticket management system.
+The project is developed with the Clean Architecture approach.
+The project is developed with the DDD approach.
+The project is developed with the SOLID principles.

-**NOTE!** I just only write unit tests for the `account` service.
+**NOTE!** I just only write unit tests for the `ticket` service.
 I didn't write unit tests for the other services and repositories because of the time constraint.
 That doesn't mean I don't know how to write unit tests.
 I know how to write unit tests.
 I just didn't write them because of the time constraint.

 # Requirements